AndyMcElligott/old-weekend-sql-to-do-list/README.md

 Prerequisites
-Must lead a busy life, have a pulse, be able to fog a mirror, and posses basic internet and computer skills.
+Must lead a busy life, have a pulse, be able to fog a mirror, and possess basic internet and computer skills.
 MS Office experience not required.

 Installation
 For best results, use the most up to date versions of: Visual Studio Code, Node Express, Express PostGres, Postico Database,